 Millennial singer/songwriter Ed Sheeran, 26, boasts of having more than 60 tattoos, ranging from the Heinz ketchup logo to a Henri Matisse tattoo for his mom.
 All of his tattoos are souvenirs meant to commemorate his accomplishments.
 “I get one done for anything I’m proud of or for something I want to remember,” Sheeran said of his ink.

 Despite tattoos becoming more commonplace, the bias against them still exists, especially in the workplace.
 Seventy percent of tattooed Millennials make sure their body art can be covered up in the office.
 However, Millennials are now the largest generation in the workforce, and as they rise up in management positions, what role will permanent body art play?
+Will tattoos remain an important part of the Marketing + Millennials® fabric?
 Only time will tell as Millennials continue to build their personal and external stories.